VerifyTests/Verify.NServiceBus/readme.md

 #### Recording

-Recording allows all message message interaction with the test context to be captured and then verified.
+Recording allows all message interaction with the test context to be captured and then verified.

 Switch usages of `TestableMessageHandlerContext` to `RecordingMessageContext`.